 16The cup of blessing which we bless, is it not the communion of the blood of Christ?
 The bread which we break, is it not the communion of the body of Christ?
 17For we, though many, are one bread and one body; for we all partake of that one bread.

 The cup of blessing which we bless, is it not the communion of the blood of Christ?

 The words “cup of blessing” was a common Jewish expression for the last cup of wine drunk at a festive meal.
 It was a toast to God for His goodness.
-Christians give thanks because of the symbol – we share in the benefits of blood of Christ.
+Christians give thanks because of the symbol – we share in the benefits of the blood of Christ.
 The communion table is a symbol of our fellowship with the Lord.
 He is the fountainhead of unity among believers.
-We share together the essence of Christianity – our salvation.
+We share the essence of Christianity – our salvation.

 The bread which we break, is it not the communion of the body of Christ?

 The “bread” represents the slain body of Christ for our sins.
 We participate in the “communion” of the body of Christ.
 “Communion” is fellowship with the Lord.
 The reality must precede the symbol.
 A believer must be in fellowship with the Lord before partaking.
 The only person who can prepare you for communion is yourself.

 For we, though many, are one bread and one body; for we all partake of that one bread.

 All Christians share their common salvation (“one”) at the Lord’s table.
 We use symbols to represent that salvation.
 A picture represents someone we love, but it is not the person; it only represents the reality.
 When we partake of the bread and cup, we remember the reality.
 The sacrificed body and shed blood represent the penalty Christ paid for our sin.